MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/logFile/customFields/index.md

 ---
-title: "Custom Fields in a Log File for a Site &lt;customFields&gt; | Microsoft Docs"
+title: "Custom Fields in a Log File for a Site &lt;customFields&gt;"
 author: rick-anderson
-description: "Overview The &lt;customFields&gt; element of the &lt;logFile&gt; element specifies the configuration settings for a collection of custom fields in a W3C log...." ms.author: iiscontent
+description: "Overview The &lt;customFields&gt; element of the &lt;logFile&gt; element specifies the configuration settings for a collection of custom fields in a W3C log...." ms.date: 09/26/2016 ms.assetid: f41dbac2-a6fc-4210-ab69-18307961355f msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile/customfields
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: f41dbac2-a6fc-4210-ab69-18307961355f
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile/customfields
 msc.type: config
 ---